 Before we headed off to the trails, our entire group dropped our tire pressure down to ~20-25psi.
-The lower tire pressure seems to help grip the sandstone and handle the bumps smoother (some people go even lower PSI).
+The lower tire pressure seems to smooth out the washboard ride and give you excellent traction.
 A tire deflation device is a time saver (see the gear guide below).

 The park map is detailed enough for most to get around and the star rating is pretty spot on for trail difficulties.
 My advice is if you don’t know or don’t have a group to ride with, ask the friendly people at check-in what they recommend and stick to it.